Tomnowell/tomnowell.github.io/assets/Articles/cybersec/tryhackme/IntroToLogs.md

 For this machine you actually don't really need a desktop so I just ssh in from my WSL linux install through the VPN.
 I will document my usual setup here soon.

-However you choose to connect the login credentials for damianhall are here
+However you choose to connect the login credentials for damianhall are on this page.

-login: damianhall

-password: Logs321!

 *Q1:  What is the name of your colleague who left a note on the Desktop?*